-Just eight kilometres south of Bermagui along the Tathra-Bermagui Road, lies Cuttagee Beach and Lake.
+Explore the sparkling blue waters of Cuttagee Beach and Lake, found south of Bermagui.
 The beach is popular for surfing, swimming and fishing.
-The lake, straddled by one of the Sapphire Coast's iconic single lane wooden bridges, is the perfect spot for young children to play in its shallow gentle waters when the lake is open.
+The lake, framed by one of the Sapphire Coast's iconic single lane wooden bridges, is the perfect spot for young children to play in its shallow, gentle waters when the lake is open to the sea.
 It is also a great location for canoeing, kayaking, fishing and prawning (in season).

 A bush walk to Cuttagee's northern headland, along the track just north of the bridge, provides stunning coastal views, whale watching (in season) and access to Barragoot Beach, 3.5 kilometres of pristine sand.

-There are no amenities and the beach and lake are not patrolled so care should be taken at all times when swimming and surfing.
-From the south end of the beach to just before the lake is now a dog leash-free area.
+There are no amenities, and the beach and lake are not patrolled, so care should be taken at all times when swimming and surfing.
+There is a dog leash-free area from the south end of the beach to just before the lake.